Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Appendices

-\section{Appendices}
+\chapter{Appendices}

 In the following we shall provide the proofs of the results used earlier.
+The Appendices \ref{orientations-abstract} and \ref{orientations} are devoted to the orientation of sc-Fredholm sections.

-\subsection{Proof of Theorem \ref{neck}}
+\section{Proof of Theorem 2.56}

-The crucial point of this result is the sc-smoothness at points where $a=0$.
-As long as $a\neq 0$ the defining equations for $\Phi$, produce a formula for $\eta$ which, in view of the core-smoothness of $\phi_{(a,v)}$ and of Theorem \ref{action-diff}, shows a smooth dependence on $(a,v,\xi)$.
-So let us assume our parameters $(a,v)$ vary around $(0,v_0)$.
-The preimages of the two boundary circles of $Z_{b(a,v)}(-H)$ under $\phi_{(a,v)}$ are smoothly varying curves in $Z_a(-h)$ with respect to the natural coordinates on $Z_a$.
+The crucial point of the theorem is the sc-smoothness at the points where $a=0$.
+Hence we assume that the parameters $(a,v)$ are close to $(0,v_0)$.
+Since $\pav$ is a core smooth family of holomorphic embeddings, the implicit function theorem implies that he preimages of the two boundary circles of the finite cylinders $Z'_{b(a,v)}(-H)$ under the maps $\pav$ are smoothly varying curves in $Z_a(-h)$ with respect to the natural coordinates on $Z_a$.
 Here the left curves vary smoothly for the $(s,t)$-coordinates and the right curves for the $(s',t')$-coordinates.
-We find, assuming that $(a,v)$ is close to $(0,v_0)$, a constant $k$ so that these circles do not intersect $Z_a(-h-k)$.
-Then we construct for $(a,v)$ close to $(0,v_0)$ a new family of diffeomorphisms $\psi_{(a,v)}$ with the following properties.
-The map